A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-0117: Google Android Privilege Escalation Flaw

-CVE-2026-0117 is a privilege escalation vulnerability in Google Android caused by an out-of-bounds write in mfc_dec_v4l2.c.
-Attackers can exploit this flaw locally without user interaction.
+CVE-2026-0117 is a privilege escalation vulnerability in Google Android caused by an out of bounds write in mfc_dec_v4l2.c.
+This flaw enables local attackers to gain elevated privileges.
 This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2026-0117 Overview